The Importance of Communication in Project Management

 The audience in question refers to the recipient(s) (internal or external) of any messages sent out in the project management communication process.
 One primary objective of every message sent out to an audience must be to convey meaning as easily as possible so the audience can take appropriate action with minimal or no friction.

-Now that you know that an effective communication process is critical to the success of your projects, there are steps you can take to create and maintain a project communication system that works for your needs.
-These include:
+Project management communication plan helps you communicate with the project teams and stakeholders.
+It also determines how information is shared and delivered to everyone who is involved with the project.
+Now that you know how an effective communication process is critical to a project’s success, there are steps you can take to create and maintain an effective project management communication plan that works for your needs.

 - Analyze your needs.
 Consult relevant staff and find out exactly what they need to do their best work.